I have acquired a few skills along the way. If I am able to help someone else with these skills, I am more than happy to

 - Clear everything off of kitchen counters.

 - Wash the walls.
 Get all traces of cooking grease off so the paint adheres.

 - Fill small nail holes and cracks with wall putty and sand smooth when dry.

 - Using painter's tape, tape across the top of the counters and any place the backsplash meets cabinets.
 (I wanted the backsplash to end where my cabinets ended, so I used a level to mark the wall and put a vertical tape there.)

 - Remove outlet and switch plate covers.

 Background Paint Goes On First

-Using painters tape, I taped the stencil on all four corners,to keep is from shifting on the wall.
+- Using painter's tape, I taped the stencil on all four corners, to keep it from shifting on the wall.
 It is important that your base coat is absolutely dry before you do this or the tape will lift off the background paint.

 - I rolled my stencil roller in almond color paint.
 Following the instructions, I then rolled the excess paint off on a paper towel.
 This will keep the roller from being so loaded with paint that it seeps under the design.

-Paint was applied using enough pressure to get the design on the wall, but not so much that it seeped under the pattern.
+- I applied paint, using enough pressure to get the design on the wall, but not so much that it seeped under the pattern.

-Carefully, I removed the stencil, pulling it straight out and off the wall without smearing the paint.
+- I removed the stencil carefully, pulling it straight out and off the wall without smearing the paint.

 - The stencil comes with registration marks, so it is easy to align the stencil with the already stenciled design and set up the next area.